alexjli/alexjli.github.io/_pages/about.md

 Hi, I'm Alex!
 I'm a first year graduate student in the UC Berkeley - UCSF Joint Bioengineering PhD Program.
 I graduated from MIT in 2022 with a SB in Chemistry with a Focus in Applied Machine Learning.
 During my undergrad, I worked on
 - **organic synthesis**: synthesizing extended rigid $$\pi$$-conjugated helical structures for optomagnetic materials.
+- **automated wet-lab experiment analysis**: using Bayesian inference and differentiable programming to simulate and analyze wet lab experiments with automatic error analysis
 - **machine learning for protein design**: combining tertiary motifs (TERMs) with energy-based modeling to improve graph-based protein design models.

 I'm generally interested in the ways we can apply computation and scientific intuitions to assist and accelerate biochemical scientific discovery.
 On the computational side, I'm interested in geometric/graph deep learning, probabilistic inference, and program synthesis.
 On the biochemical side, I'm interested in protein design and engineering, in particular on the topics of enzymatic catalysis, protein-protein interactions, and ligand-protein interactions.